interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/nominal_behavior.md

 **[astm.f3411.v19.NET0260,Table1,15](../../../../requirements/astm/f3411/v19.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
 Injected flight data had a specified geodetic altitude accuracy that was different from the reported one.

+#### ⚠️ Service Provider horizontal accuracy check

+**[astm.f3411.v19.NET0260,Table1,16](../../../../requirements/astm/f3411/v19.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+Injected flight data had a specified horizontal accuracy that was different from the reported one.

 #### Successful flight details query check

 **[astm.f3411.v19.NET0710,2](../../../../requirements/astm/f3411/v19.md)** and **[astm.f3411.v19.NET0340](../../../../requirements/astm/f3411/v19.md)** require a Service Provider to implement the GET flight details endpoint.
 This check will fail if uss_qualifier cannot query that endpoint (specified in the ISA present in the DSS) successfully.